angelzambrana/inventari/README.md

 # How work?
 This software work in php and you can use to make a inventory with a tablets.
-We put one laptop witha server and we have 5 tablets (no limits) tomake the inventory.
+We put one laptop witha server and we have 5 tablets (no limits) to make the inventory.
 With scanner barcode put in the table you can add a new article.